-Additional variance, assumed to arise from differences between model simplifications and real world variation, was added to the sampling variance for all observations, following the methods of Francis (2011).
+Additional variance, assumed to arise from differences between model simplifications and real-world variation, was added to the sampling variance for all observations, following the methods of Francis (2011).
 Adding such additional errors to each observation type has two main effects: (i) it alters the relative weighting of each of the data sets (observations) used in the model, and (ii) it typically increases the overall uncertainty of the model, leading to wider credible bounds on the estimated and derived parameters.
 The additional variance, termed process error, was estimated for each MPD run, and the total error assumed for each observation was calculated by adding process error and observation error.
-A single process error was estimated for each of the catch-at-age data and one for the tag-recapture data).
+A single process error was estimated for each of the observation types (i.e., one for the catch-at-age data and one for the tag-recapture data).